Multichannel

 For this example, we use an MP3 split stereo audio file that contains the first 10 seconds of a customer call with a florist.
 If you would like to follow along, you can download it.

-When the file is finished processing (often after only a few seconds), you’ll receive a JSON response that has the following basic structure:
+When the file is finished processing (often after only a few seconds), you’ll receive a JSON response.

 {